smbaker/pynest/README.txt

  pynest is a python interface for the Nest Thermostat by Scott M Baker, smbaker@gmail.com, http://www.smbaker.com/

- pyenest is the above, Altered
+ pyenest is the above, Edited
  by Eugene Efremov, eaefremov@gmail.com

  Usage:
-    'nest.py' can be imported and used programmatically, generally by passing parameters identifying specific structures and devices, meant for setups where you have multiples or want to be agnostic.
+    'nest.py' can be imported and used programmatically by passing parameters identifying specific structures and devices, meant for setups where you have multiples or want to be agnostic.